FRC1257/robotics-training/docs/frc/1-Basics/1a-Setup.md

 # Setting Up

 Welcome to the beginning of learning to program robots!
-Here we're going to get you started on programming some basic robots and later we can learn more about programming more advanced functionality such as closed loop control or outputting diagnostic data.
+Here, we're going to get you started on programming some basic robots, and later we can learn more about programming more advanced functionality such as closed-loop control or outputting diagnostic data.

 First of all, we need to get set up with some projects.

 ## Using the GitHub template